Masaki Aiba: Music career

 In collaboration with the other members, he has written the lyrics to "Fight Song" and "5x10".

-For his solo song "Hello Goodbye", Aiba played the harmonica portion of the song throughout Arashi's Arashi Marks 2008 Dream-A-Live and Arashi Marks Arashi Around Asia 2008 concert tours.
-Aiba also used to play the saxophone; however, due to the collapse of one of his lungs in 2002, he was forced to stop playing due to the operation he had to undergo.
+For his solo song "Hello Goodbye", Aiba played the blues harp harmonica in the interlude portion of the song.
+Aiba also used to play the saxophone; however, due to the collapse of one of his lungs in 2002, he was forced to stop playing.